 Finally grab your kitchen towel and add a few drops of olive oil to it.
 Rub this round the entire bowl to help keep it sparkling for the next couple of weeks.
 Easy!

-Our sink selection includes ceramic and stainless steel sinks as well as composite, glass, and granite sinks.
+Our sink selection includes ceramic and stainless steel sinks as well as composite, and granite sinks.
 To see our full range, click here.
 If this didn’t answer your question, maybe we’ve answered it in one of the following: